-The Dolman Law Group is comprised of seven attorneys.
-Christian Myer and Matthew Dolman head the litigation department and oversee all cases in which a lawsuit has been drafted.
-Both Matthew and Christian attended Stetson University focusing on trial advocacy; Stetson has one of the highest rated trial advocacy programs in the nation.
-And has been ranked among the top three by U.S. News & World Report for the past decade.
-They were both also selected as Florida Rising Stars in 2013 – 2014, a prestigious title given by Super Lawyers rating service to outstanding young candidates.
-Not only was Matthew selected as a “National Top 100 Trial Lawyer”, but also as a “Top 40 Under 40” by NTL (National Trial Lawyers Organization), and scores a perfect 10.0 rating on Avvo.com, a respected online legal directory.
+The Dolman Law Group is comprised of seven attorneys who specialize in varying areas of civil trial and personal injury suits.
+Matt Dolman, the firm’s founder, attended Stetson University where he focused on trial advocacy; Stetson has one of the highest rated trial advocacy programs in the nation, ranking in the top three by U.S. News & World Report.
+Matt has also ben selected as a Florida Rising Star from 2013-2017, a prestigious title given by Super Lawyers rating service to outstanding young candidates.
+Not only was Matthew selected as a “National Top 100 Trial Lawyer”, but also as a “Top 40 Under 40” by National Trial Lawyers Organization, and scores a perfect 10.0 rating on Avvo.com, a respected online legal directory.

-Our firm operates in the Tampa Bay Area but serves the entire state of Florida.
-Focusing on personal injury law, Dolman Law Group represents many practice areas including those who have been injured in car and motorcycle accidents, wrongful death, traumatic brain injury, slip and fall accidents, distracted or drunk driving, and more.
-At our firm, we’re on your side, and being home to seven experienced, successful and professional attorneys makes having Dolman Law fight for you a wise choice.
-We provide an important gateway for success as well by providing our clients with the personal cell phone number of the attorney dealing with their case, enabling the creation of real relationships and connections.
+Our firm operates in the Clearwater and Tampa Bay Area, but we serve the entire state of Florida.
+Dolman Law Group focuses on personal injury, representing many practice areas including those who have been injured in car and motorcycle accidents, wrongful death, traumatic brain injury, slip and fall accidents, distracted or drunk driving, and more.
+At our firm, we’re on your side; being home to seven experienced, successful, and professional attorneys and PIP lawyers makes having Dolman Law fighting for you a wise choice.
+We believe that clients who hire attorneys should have access to those attorneys.
+Not only should your business guarantee that, but it also helps to improve the success of a case.
+In that effort, we provide our clients with the personal cell phone number of the attorney handling their case, enabling the creation of real relationships and connections.
 We’ve been ‘in it to win it’ since 2009 and we hope you are as well.

 Dolman Law Group